Iran Says Virus Deaths Pass 4,000 But Cases Dropping - UrduPoint

 "Today we are clearly seeing a decline in the number of new cases," Jahanpour said in a televised news conference.

-"We owe the reduction in the number of cases of the disease to... our beloved people, as well as to the intervention of our colleagues in the health system.
+"We owe the reduction in the number of cases of the disease to... our beloved people, as well as to the intervention of our colleagues in the health system," said Jahanpour.

 But there has been speculation abroad that the real number of deaths and infections in the country could be higher.